Inheritance Law in the Bible

 If we treat each inheritance as a separate event, then the upper classes could conspire to bypass the tax by cross-bequeathing: you name my children and I'll name yours.
 The remedy is simple.
 Let each person have an annual deduction to apply to all inheritances and gifts.
 Deductions not used carry over to future years.
 If you receive or inherit up to the deductible from one benefactor, it is tax free, but any subsequent gifts/inheritances are taxed at the full rate that year.
 And the deductible takes a while to build back up for subsequent years.

 This arrangement solves the generation-skipping problem as well.
 Suppose the deductible is $50,000 per year.
 Joe Money-Bags has 3 million dollars to pass on.
 He could give it to his 50 year old son with only $500,000 taxable, or his 25 year old grandson with $1,750,000 taxable, or to his 5 year old great grandson with $2,750,000 taxable.
 These numbers assume no gifts prior to inheritance.
-Adjust accordingly for gifts.
-Do note that there is no penalty for skipping a maximum gift tax year, since the deductible accumulates.
+Adjust accordingly for gifts (which can be treated the same as inheritance).